 We often speak of a "rite of passage."
 These are markers in the journey of life.
 Some are grand and celebrated - birth, adolescence, marriage, death.
 Others are small, but important too - learning to skate, swim, ride a bike etc.

 Always, though, with a passage there is the sense of completing something, or achieving something, of going through a trial and coming out at the end, a success.
 I think of tunnels as passages.
 I know bridges, paths, trails etc are passages too, but tunnels suggest a journey into the unknown.
-It's a time of darkness and ignorance and hope that we will come to some knowledge or understanding with the light at the end of the tunnel.
+It's a time of darkness, even ignorance, but also, hope that we will come to some knowledge or understanding with the light at the end of the tunnel.

 Some people have trouble with even the smallest or shortest of passages.
 I'm sure, we all have that friend, who never left home, who never graduated, never "grew up."
 Then there are those who constantly set themselves up for the most challenging of passages - Mt.
 Everest anyone?